VinchC/whatsnext/README.md

   then cd project_name
   then npm i

+npm install package_name to install a package npm audit to check the ability to use the package in a secure way

+Packages :

+- npm i dotenv --save => zero-dependency module that loads environment variables from a .env file into process.env

 npm i everytime the package.json file is updated and after each pull from remote dev branch

-npm install package_name to install a package npm audit to check the ability to use the package in a secure way

-## GitHub repository management
+## Git and GitHub repository management

+create branch : git checkout -b branch_name

+delete branch : git branch -D branch_name

 push code on current remote branch on GitHub :

 - git add .
-- git commit -m "this is what I've done message"
+- git commit -m "text of the message"
 - git push --set-upstream origin branch_name

-git branch to get the list of all existing local branches
+git branch to display the list of all existing local branches

-git checkout -b branch_name to create a local branch

 creation of branch dev which will be used to merge pull requests